m-millions/add-new-promo-codes/README.md

 TESTING METHODOLOGY
 -------------------
-Application was tested successfully worked on on Ubuntu and MacOSX.
+Application was tested successfully worked on Ubuntu 14.04 Build 13F34 and Mac OS X.

 WAYS TO IMPROVE ON THIS CODE